How do I apply for Universal Credit?

 The Jobcentre Plus interview

 Around 2 weeks after applying for Universal Credit you will be asked to take part in an interview at your local Jobcentre Plus office, by video or over the phone.
-You will need to provide evidence of the information you have entered in the on-line application form.
+You will need to provide evidence of the information you have entered in the online application form.

 This interview is with a Jobcentre Plus staff member who’ll become your work coach.
 You will talk to them regularly for help getting ready for work or to find a job.